 are overtaken by a desire to have the latest and greatest; to be "cutting-edge."
 As the

 people who program the machines, we have to step up to the bar.
-Write to your lawmaker, tell
+Write to your lawmaker, your

-your tech companies that what they're doing isn't acceptable.
-Hold them accountable for the
+judiciary, tell your tech companies that what they're doing isn't acceptable.
+Hold them

-decisions that they make.
-Let's make sure they know we think they're culpable for their
+accountable for the decisions that they make.
+Let's make sure they know we think they're